rh-marketingops/fluvii/README.md

 table, it will recover the missing writes from the changelog topic.

-### Batching
+## Batching

-All _FluviiApp_ iterations do batching under the hood through transactions. _Fluvii_ will consume multiple messages at once, and feed them individuallyy to the `app_function`.
+All _FluviiApp_ iterations batch under the hood through transactions. _Fluvii_ will consume multiple messages at once, and feed them individuallyy to the `app_function`.
 Resulting produces will be queued via the transaction itself, and the consumed offsets will get committed along with them once the configured maximum batch count threshold is hit.